What techniques make your email campaign relevant?

 The complexity and degree to which a marketer can segment a list vary greatly.
 For the beginners out there, don’t overcomplicate your segmenting strategy.
 Start small by pulling the basic demographics that you collected when they opted-in, such as age, gender, company position, etc.

-Other ways you can segment your mailings to maximize ROI is by segmenting by geolocation, sending frequency, where someone is at in the purchase cycle, digital behavior, past purchases and email activity like clicks and opens.
+Other ways you can segment your mailings to maximize ROI is by segmenting by geolocation, sending frequency, where someone is at in the purchase cycle, digital behavior, past purchases or abandoned carts, and email activity like clicks and opens.

 Kate Spade does an awesome job in the email below by segmenting and deploying a campaign based on digital behavior.
 Digital behavior, for example, can be tracked by seeing which pages of yours they visited, how long they stayed on your website and how you obtained their email.
 The average shopping cart abandonment rate is approximately 67%, so Kate Spade was smart to trigger a card abandonment email 24 hours after they left the shopping cart.